UbiquityRobotics/learn/quick_start/connecting.md

 #### Connecting a Virtual Machine

 If you are running under VirtualBox, you will have installed this virtual machine with a bridged network.
 Thus, the VM will see whatever network your host system is connected to.
 If your workstation is running, shut it down.
 Then connect your host system to the `ubiquityrobotXXXX network`.
 Now start the workstation (that is, the Ubuntu system running under VBox); it will be connected to the robot's network `ubiquityrobotXXXX`.
-*{Wayne: This is pretty brief.
-I think that all that is required is to use the standard WiFi connectivity for you Laptop.
-Note, I use ther `laptop` instead of `workstation` because most desktops do not have the ability to log into a WiFi access point. }*

 #### Connecting a Linux Workstation